 Unfortunately, if you police often get people to confess against their best interests, which is why it is important to contact a Vista perjury attorney as soon as possible if you have been accused of perjury so you can protect yourself from saying something that may harm your case later.

-If you have been accused of perjury, please call the Law Office of Peter M. Liss at (760) 643-4050 to discuss your case.
+If you have been accused of perjury, please schedule a free initial consultation with top Vista perjury attorney Peter M. Liss at (760) 643-4050 to discuss your case.